Noise Cameras

 _______________

-1 Rhode Island state law also prohibits both non-compliant mufflers and over-amplified audio systems in vehicles.
+1 Providence has specific laws against non-compliant mufflers, which are almost never enforced.
+Rhode Island state law also prohibits both non-compliant mufflers — as does federal law — and over-amplified audio systems in vehicles.

-2 In selecting noise cameras to deter vehicular noise, Providence should select a model that is also capable of continuous ambient noise monitoring, as a means of establishing a base line for environmental noise levels around the city.
+3 In selecting noise cameras to deter vehicular noise, Providence should choose one capable of retaining ambient noise-level data (including below the threshold for photos), as a means of establishing a baseline for background noise levels around the citydata that Smiley supported collecting as a candidate for mayor, but reneged on after he was elected.

-3 Flock cameras reportedly capture far more data than standard license-plate readers, which photograph only the plate itself.
-They can profile vehicles by color, type, roof rack, and even bumper stickers; track how often a given vehicle passes any of the cameras; and even predict their routes.
-And Flock data is apparently shared with the National Crime Information Center.
-They were introduced during the final term of supposedly “progressive” mayor Jorge Elorza.
+4 Flock cameras reportedly capture far more data than standard license-plate readers, which photograph only the plate itself.
+They can profile vehicles by color, type, accessories such as roof racks, and even bumper stickers; track how often a given vehicle passes any Flock camera; and even predict their routes.
+And the data they collect is apparently shared with the National Crime Information Center.
+They were introduced in supposed “progressive” Mayor Jorge Elorza’s second term.